Skerwe/markdown-documentation-library/docs/development-docs/npm-notes.md

     pm edit
     ```

-## :warning: Fixing Issues with the NPM Environment
+## Fixing Issues with the NPM Environment

 ### NPM global packages not accessable